AMessDev19/AM-URL-Shortener/README.md

 # URL Shortener App

 A simple React-based URL shortener that allows users to input a URL and generate a shortened version using hashing.
-It also provides functionality to expand a shortened URL back to its original form.

 ## Features
 - Shorten long URLs into short, hash-based URLs